ZackCipolletta/TeamWeekRPG/README.md

 ## Setup/Installation Requirements

-Rename name "TEMPLATE" in package.json to reflect new project Installing all packages with $ npm install.
-Building the project using webpack with $ npm run build Starting a development server with $ npm run start Linting JS files in the src folder with $ npm run lint Running tests with Jest using $ npm run test

 * Clone repository to your desktop
 * Navigate to the top level of the directory
 * Install all packages with $ npm install.
 * Build and start the project using webpack with $ npm run start
 * Play in your browser!

+* Lint JS files in the src folder with $ npm run lint
+* Run tests with Jest using $ npm run test

 ## Known Bugs